 Contingencies.
 From time to time, we become aware that the Company may be obligated to record a contingent liability.
 When this occurs, we investigate the potential contingent liability using Statement of Financial Accounting Standards No. 5 ("SFAS 5"), "Accounting for Contingencies," to determine whether a contingent liability should be recorded.
 In making this determination, management may, depending on the nature of the matter, consult with internal and external legal counsel and technical experts.
 Based on management's judgment and given the facts and circumstances in each matter, we determine whether it is probable that a contingent loss has occurred and whether the amount of such loss can be estimated.
 If we determine a loss is probable and estimable, we record a contingent loss in accordance with SFAS 5.
 In determining the amount of a contingent loss, we take into account advice received from subject matter experts for each specific matter; the status of legal proceedings, settlement negotiations (which may be ongoing), prior case history and other factors.
-Should the judgments and estimates made by management be incorrect, we may need to record additional contingent losses that could materially and adversely impact our results of operations.
-Alternatively, if the judgments and estimates made by management are incorrect and a particular contingent loss does not occur, the contingent loss recorded would be reversed which could result in a favorable impact on operations.
+Should the judgments and estimates made by management need to be adjusted as additional information becomes available, we may need to record additional contingent losses that could materially and adversely impact our results of operations.
+Alternatively, if the judgments and estimates made by management loss not occur, the contingent loss recorded would be reversed which could result in a favorable impact on operations.

 Accounting for Stock-Based Compensation.
-Our stock-based employee compensation plans are described more fully in Note 8 to the consolidated financial statements in our Annual Report on Form 10-K for the fiscal year ended December 31, 2004 filed with the SEC on March 31, 2005.
+Our stock-based employee compensation plans are described more fully in Note 8 to the audited consolidated financial statements included in our Amendment No. 1 to Form 10-K/A for the year ended December 31, 2004 filed with the SEC on March 9, 2006.
 We account for these plans under the recognition and measurement principles of Accounting Principles Board ("APB") Opinion No. 25, Accounting for Stock Issued to Employees, and related interpretations.
 We amortize deferred stock-based compensation over the vesting periods of the related options, which are generally four years, in accordance with FASB Interpretation No. 28, Accounting for Stock Appreciation Rights and Other Variable Stock Option or Award Plans, an interpretation of APB Opinions No. 15 and 25.